An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram

-Between 1915 and 1920 the multiplicity expressed by means of small black dashes (Fig. I) becomes a multiplicity conveyed by different colors.
+Between 1915 and 1920 the multiplicity expressed by means of small black dashes (Fig. I) becomes a multiplicity conveyed by planes of different colors.
 In a span of five years the drawn square (Fig. I) becomes a colored one (Fig. IV) in a bid to express both unity and multiplicity at the same time:

 Fig. I